tmka/WEKO/README.md

 You will get the XML file written by SPASE metadata format.

 ##permalink.php, permalinkv2.php
-Developed another interface that can offer direct file download link for the sake of developer.
+Developed another interface that can provide to direct file download link for the sake of developer.
 This program will makes permalink from WEKO's opensearch interface.

-* permalink.php ... (out of date)
 * permalink\_v2.php ...
 Used HTTP\_IF\_MODIFIED_HEADER and fixed interface
   * usage ... http://any.com/permalink_v2.php?keyword=something
   * If OpenSearch inteface can't find anything, then return to $BASE_URL page.